sykhangdha/GamingOnHackintoshAMD/README.md

 # GamingOnHackintoshAMD
 Guide + Testing of games on a AMD Hackintosh (RX580[Metal 2] | Ryzen 5 3600)
 A guide will be released later on how I was able to get the games pictured below running and testing playability
-Note: For users with a stronger GPU that supports Metal 3 games will run MUCH better using D3DMetal feature in CrossOver(With moltenVK CXPatcher)
+<br>Note: For users with a stronger GPU that supports Metal 3 games will run MUCH better using D3DMetal feature in CrossOver(With moltenVK CXPatcher)</br>
+**IMPORTANT: Any games with kernel level anticheat will NOT work(unless there is a bypass such as Genshin impact.
+Proton is needed for Easy Anti-cheat games to work which MacOS does not have**

 ## Table of Contents
 - [Steam Issues w/ Crossover 24(and older versions possibly)](#steam-issues-w-crossover-24and-older-versions-possibly)